 Montreal, once the commercial center of Canada, now stands as its cultural hub.
-The largest city in the province of Quebec is home to more than 250 theater and dance companies, top-notch museums, a world-famous jazz festival and an events calendar bursting with more than 100 other festivals each year.
-Past and present are neighbors in Montreal: Glitzy skyscrapers stand beside centuries-old churches, and historic neighborhoods lie just outside the downtown core.
+The largest city in the province of Quebec is home to more than 250 theater and dance companies, top-notch museums, a world-famous jazz festival and an events calendar bursting with more than 100 other festivals annually.
+Past and present are neighbors in Montreal: Glitzy skyscrapers stand beside heritage churches, and historic neighborhoods lie just outside the downtown core.

 Montreal’s port was established to support the fur trade in the 1700s, and it remains important to the city’s economy.
 But industries like aerospace, pharmaceuticals, transportation and software have gained prominence, and the city has become a hub of film, television and video game production.

 Pierre Elliott Trudeau International Airport is 20 kilometers (12 miles) west of downtown Montreal.
 Take the 747 Airport Express bus to get to the city center.
 It runs 24 hours a day, seven days a week and costs CA$10 (US$8.95 using the exchange rate US$1 to CA$1.16) for unlimited travel during a 24-hour period.
 You can find a taxi or limousine at the arrivals level near the central exit.
 Taxis carry a flat rate of CA$40 to downtown and a limousine costs CA$55-60.

 Getting around Montreal